Australia was never on the top of my list for places to live and travel.

-Every Tom, Dick and Harry seems to hopping on a flight to other side of the world seeking the Aussie experience.
+Every Tom, Dick and Harry seems to be hopping on a flight to the other side of the world seeking the Aussie experience.

-I don’t like telling people too much on where to go and what to do but i’ve come up with my top tips for traveling Australia.
+I don’t like telling people too much about where to go and what to do but I’ve come up with my top tips for traveling Australia.
 These are just a few things I thought you should know.

 With the second-highest human development index globally, the country ranks highly in quality of life, health, education, economic freedom, and civil liberties and political rights.